jmdinela/jmdinela/README.md

 - 👋 Hi, I’m @jmdinela
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning to make a website
+- 👀 I’m a programmer
 - 💞️ I’m looking to collaborate with a team
 - 📫 How to reach me